 August 16 - September 4, 2020

-The Summer Institute (SI), (Formerly called the Freshman Academic Institute, or FAI), is a three-week summer program in which new Lawrentians experience academic and campus life at Lawrence.
+The Summer Institute (SI), is a three-week summer program in which new Lawrentians experience life at Lawrence.
 The centerpiece of SI is a two-course curriculum in which students engage in the liberal arts tradition of learning as it occurs at Lawrence, through close interaction with our dedicated faculty and collaboration with fellow students.
-Students also engage with campus resources to enhance their academic skills and extra-curricular activities that connect them with peers, upperclassmen, and the larger community.
-SI is held each summer on the Lawrence campus during the three weeks leading up to Welcome Week.
+Students also engage with campus resources to enhance their skills and activities that connect them with peers, upperclassmen, and the larger community.
+SI is held each summer during the three weeks leading up to Welcome Week.
 Due to COVID-19 health and safety restrictions, SI will be held remotely for Fall 2020.

 - Curricular: Participants enroll in two SI courses taught by Lawrence faculty: the SI Seminar, a small, discussion-based, writing-intensive seminar that explores works from a variety of academic disciplines; and Topics in Psychology, a larger, lecture-based exploration of the multifaceted world of the psychological sciences.
 Successful completion of these courses allows students to earn three academic credits that can be applied toward graduation requirements.